Marrying a Millionaire: Storyline

 Want to marry a millionaire?
-Add one Average Joe, be one of eight women selected, and money from the television network station and you can.
+Add one Average Joe, be one of eight women selected, and money from the television network station, and you can.

 Han Eun-young works as a clerk at a bank, trying to pay off the debts her stepmother and sister have piled on her.
-Kim Young-hoon is your regular, "Average Joe" worker.
+Kim Young-hoon is your regular "Average Joe" worker.
 He provides for his father, his older brother and his wife, as well as his younger brother.

 One day, PD Yoo Jin-ha is asked to take over the project Marry a Millionaire.
 Reluctantly, he agrees to handle the project.
-His search begins for the perfect man to play the "millionaire."
+His search begins with the perfect man to play the "millionaire".
 His goal is to use a man who is an average worker, but can pull off the facade of a millionaire.
 Kim Young-hoon is that man.
 Although he works hard for a living, there are many who can easily mistake him for a rich guy.

 By chance, Eun-young is selected to be a participant in the TV show.
 Although the women are not supposed to know that this millionaire of theirs is just a regular worker, Eun-young knows his true identity.
 How?
 Simple.
 Young-hoon was her first love.
 After many years, they meet up again at a party.
-Although she did not recognize him at first, she realized it was the young boy she had fallen in love with back in middle school.
+Although she does not recognize him at first, she realizes he is the young boy she had fallen in love with back in middle school.
 Although she says she made a mistake in liking him, being in the show with him is bringing up warm feelings once again.